RafaelLeveske/log-indexer-lambda/README.md

 - Use of **SigV4 signing** with mapped roles
 - Real-world troubleshooting with **403 errors** and **FGAC**
 - Fully automated infrastructure using **Terraform**
+- Declarative and maintainable function setup with **Serverless Framework**
+- Unified deploy flow with a single command for IaC and Lambda

 ---